vectorlang/vector/docs/language-ref.md

 > *include-statement* ::= `include` *string-literal*  `;`

-The `include` statement allows a Vector program to include code from other file.
-The statement works for both other Vector Files and C/C++ header files.
+The `include` statement allows a Vector program to include code from other files.
+It take a file name as a string literal and includes code from that file.
-It simply takes a file name and includes the code from that file.
-The file extension is optional.
+The file could either be another Vector program or a C/C++ header file, and the file extension is optional.

 ## Grammar